yggdrasilradio/preprocessor/README.md

 Note that there is syntax highlighting for BASIC code on the CocoPI right out of the box.
 But it's for QBASIC, not DECB.
 To fix that, copy the basic.vim file to _~/.vim/basic.vim_.
+This is not necessary for later versions of CocoPI.

 Copy decbpp to _/usr/local/bin_.